 Adjusted EBITDA and Adjusted EBITDA Margin: AST's Adjusted EBITDA increased by \$21 million, or 28.8%, from \$73 million for the year ended December 31, 2018 to \$94 million for the year ended December 31, 2019.
 Adjusted EBITDA Margin increased from 11.1% for the year ended December 31, 2018 to 12.0% for the year ended December 31, 2019.
-The increase in Adjusted EBITDA and margin expansion are attributable to the \$122 million increase in revenue combined with a reduction in general and administrative expenses as a percentage of sales related to costs for our pursuit of a training jet aircraft training program that did not recur in 2019.
-Partially offsetting this Adjusted EBITDA expansion was cost growth on certain sensors and precision targeting fixed-price development programs as noted above.
+The increase in Adjusted EBITDA and margin expansion are attributable to the \$122 million increase in revenue combined with a reduction in general and administrative expenses as a percentage of sales related to costs for our pursuit of a training jet aircraft training program totaling \$24 million that did not recur in 2019.
+Partially offsetting this Adjusted EBITDA expansion was cost growth on certain sensors and precision targeting fixed-price development programs of \$5 million.

-Bookings: AST's bookings increased \$38 million, or 4.2%, from \$915 million as of December 31, 2018 to \$953 million as of December 31, 2019 as a result of incremental awards received on next generation weapon sight programs and increased sensor upgrades on legacy ground vehicle sensing programs as well as awards received supporting naval weapon systems.
-These expansions were offset in part by accelerated program awards in 2018 related to airborne force protection programs.
+Bookings: AST's bookings increased \$38 million, or 4.2%, from \$915 million as of December 31, 2018 to \$953 million as of December 31, 2019 as a result of incremental awards received on next generation weapon sight programs and increased sensor upgrades on legacy ground vehicle sensing programs as well as awards received supporting naval radar systems.
+These programs generated incremental orders of \$67 million, \$23 million and \$27 million, respectively.
+These expansions were offset in part by accelerated program awards in 2018 related to airborne force protection programs totaling \$80 million.